vectordotdev/vector/STYLE.md

 using these primitives in asynchronous code, as their behavior can sometimes adversely affect the performance and correctness of Vector.

-To wit, developers must exercise caution when using synchronous (i.e. `std::sync`, `parking_lot`, etc) synchronization primitives in asynchronous code, as they can be used in a way that deadlocks the asynchronous runtime even though the code compiles and appears to be correct.
+To wit, developers must exercise caution when using synchronous (that is `std::sync`, `parking_lot`, etc.) synchronization primitives in asynchronous code, as they can be used in a way that deadlocks the asynchronous runtime even though the code compiles and appears to be correct.
 In some cases, you'll need to use an asynchronous-specific synchronization primitives, namely the ones from `tokio` itself.
 The documentation on `tokio`'s own